As the regulator, we are committed to continuous improvement. We have several live animal export reform activities in progress. These are designed to:

 - replacing manual data processes with digital solutions through system enhancements and systems development

 - securing access to external live animal export data systems.
-This includes developing an automated data transfer system to receive and store regulatory LIVEXCollect data from the Australian Livestock Export Corporation (LiveCorp).
+This includes developing an automated data transfer system to receive and store regulatory LIVEXCollect data.
 LIVEXCollect standardises data entry and reporting, allowing improved data aggregation and analysis.

-- developing a public stakeholder and communication engagement policy
+- publication of a stakeholder and communication engagement policy

-- reviewing the current list of EANs and migrating information to appropriate webpages.
-To date this has reduced the current list of EANs from 180 down to 55, making it easier to check which EANs still apply.
-This ensures information is easy to find and information is only located in one place.
+- reviewing the current list of EANs and migration of information to appropriate webpages.
+To date this has reduced the list of EANs containing ongoing regulatory requirements from around 180 down to 18, making it easier to check which EANs still apply.
+This ensures information is easy to find and is only located in one place.

 Animal welfare in livestock exports